 Distance and the Dilemma of Greetings and Farewells

 "Mobility is a fact of life" Tim Cresswell states in his geography treatise: On the Move: Mobility in the Modern Western World.
 In many ways, this mobility becomes a paradox in the frame of development.
 As Cresswell points out, movement is a token of progress - we want mobility, we want to shuffle off the chains of stagnant tradition, of poverty, debt and disease.
 Mobility is freedom.
 To a certain extent we romanticize movement, the liberated soul, the adventurer.
 On the other hand, mobility can be painful and deviant.
 We are forced to leave behind loved-ones.
 Live surrounded by strangeness.
-History recounts many tales of raiding marauders attacking agrarian-states, and contemporary stories of shady vagabonds and traveling killers and the denigration of "carnies" and Gypsies.
+History recounts many tales of raiding marauders attacking agrarian-states, and contemporary stories of shady vagabonds and traveling killers.
 In the United States, finally "settling down" is a sign that "you've arrived," while many consider it a city's duty to clean the transients from the streets.

 In Azerbaijan, there are still seasonal nomads - the çoban (shepherds) - who lead their flock to the "yaylaq" or high-altitude summer pastures.
 Many çoban move between the borders of Azerbaijan and and the Russian Daghestan - on remote mountain passes, difficult to guard.
 Many still traverse through the Şahdağ National Park - the most isolated part of Azerbaijan.
 And there are those Azerbaijanis who move to Baku from the regions or even Moscow seeking greater opportunity.
 Still, many live very nearby, where many generations ago their "nəsil" (patrilineal family) harvested hazelnuts and chestnuts, fired-up təndir ovens, and tended to the livestock.
 It is tradition for women to leave their family, sometimes moving only a few kilometers, but moving, nonetheless.
 For mothers seeing off their daughters, it is a great emotional distance.
 Women sometimes talk of their family's "kənd" as a far-off land.